Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Let’s talk about some of the sewing features of this machine first!

 These automatic features will make setting up and using the Brother SE1900 a breeze.

 Advanced Needle Threader

 With the advanced needle threader, no need to worry about threading the needle by hand.
-You’ll wind the thread around this contraption, pull a lever down on the side, and the threader pulls the thread through the eye of the needle.
+You wind the thread around this contraption and simply pull a lever down on the side.
+Then, the threader pulls the thread through the eye of the needle.

 I historically have not been a fan of the Brother sewing machine needle threaders because they are delicate and a pain in the rear to use, but the Brother embroidery machine threaders are SO MUCH BETTER.

 The presser foot does have to be down for the needle threader to work accurately, which took some getting used to at first since the machine should only be threaded with the presser foot up.

 When selecting stitches on the Brother SE1900, you can choose if you want to sew automatic reverse or reinforcement stitches at the beginning and end of a line of stitching.

 You can also opt for automatic thread trimming at the end of your SEWING projects.
 Unfortunately, the Brother SE1900 does not automatically cut jump threads when embroidering.
 You’d have to upgrade to the 6″x10″ hoop machine for that.